 - Restart your local web server.

 - Look at your phpinfo() output again to ensure you now have XDebug enabled.
-You should see something similar to this:

 - Fire up NetBeans.
 Create a new project and point it to your WordPress folder.